 For a Category (subject) search, try typing in the name of the category and selecting it from the "categories" list at the bottom of the results.
 To find an appropriate category, search for a journal first and notice its category in the 'journal information' section.

 The default sort is by impact factor.
 You can change the sort (by clicking the column heading) to:

-You can customize the indicators shown by clicking on the 'Customize Indicators' option in the top left.
-However you must first create an account (free) to use these options.
+You can customize the indicators shown by clicking on the 'Customize' option in the top right.
 Other indicators often useful include: